baidakovil/baidakovil/README.md

 ### Hi there 🌿
 🦚 I’m currently working on ..........
-[GreenGrassBot] and some Kaggle projects.
+[GreenGrassBot] and some Kaggle projects
 🕊 How to reach me ....................
 [Telegram] or [e-mail] or linkedin
 🦜 Pronouns my surname............. _bai-da-kˈof_